- creates the conditions for teachers to understand their impact on learner outcomes and continually improve their practice

 Reflection for leaders

-Are teachers confident in their understanding of collecting the most relevant evidence?
+Are teachers confident in their understanding how to collect the most relevant evidence?

 Does your education setting have organised and central evidence storage systems?